 Read More: See how Lion's mane balances blood pressure to prevent fatigue in people with hypertension.

 2. Cordyceps Mushroom

-Overall, cordyceps has been shown to support immunity and respiratory health, reduce fatigue, enhance circulation, and increase muscle strength.
+Cordyceps can also enhance lactic acid metabolism, making exercise and other physical activities easier.
+Moreover, cordyceps has been shown to support immunity and respiratory health, reduce fatigue, improve circulation, and increase muscle strength.

 3. Reishi Mushroom